MONDAY, JULY 18 |

 11:00 am to 12:00 pm SCIENCE COMMUNICATION |

 Data visualization: An introduction to analysis using programming tools: Python.
 Room: Classroom A Brock Computer Lab.
-(Pre-booking essential) Tim Ribaric, Acting head of the Digital Scholarship Lab, Brock University.
+(Pre-booking essential) Daniel Brett, Brock University, Canada.
 When faced with an analysis problem we often default to examining spreadsheets to try to glean the valuable insights that might be hidden in the data.
 While this works, it often does not work well enough.
 To be able to really pry into the data interested researchers can now use open source tools based in programming languages to achieve a higher level of insight.
 A further benefit is that these tools are easier to learn then you would imagine.
 These introductory sessions will examine two popular tools: Python and R, using a dataset inspired by a real viticulture research problem.
 These workshops will start from the absolute beginning and take participants, in a fun and engaging way, through the process of loading data, analyzing it, and visualizing results. |

 11:30 am to 12:30 pm WINE BUSINESS |

 Placing Cool Climate Wines on the Market: How to Balance Tradition with Innovations.
-Sean O’Sullivan Theatre.
-(Workshop) Pieter Raeymaeker, (Vinetiq, Belguim and Damien Wilson, Sonoma State University, California, USA. |
+Sean O’Sullivan Theatre (Workshop) Session Chair: Pieter Raeymaeker (Vinetiq, Belguim) and Damien Wilson (Sonoma State University, California, USA). |

 11:30 am to 12:30 pm WINE BUSINESS |

 Cool Climate Wine Industry’s Opportunities and Challenges for Small and Medium-Sized Wineries.
-Room STH215 (Panel debate) Panelists: Larry Lockshin (University of South Australia, Australia), Donna Sears (Acadia University, Nova Scotia, Canada), Janet Dorozynski (Trade commissioner for Canadian wine, beer and spirits, Global Affairs Canada) and Andrew Gaudes (Goodman School of Business, Brock University, Canada) |
+Room STH215 (Panel discussion) Session Chair: Donna Sears, Acadia University, Nova Scotia Canada Panelists: Janet Dorozynski (Trade commissioner for Canadian wine, beer and spirits, Global Affairs Canada), and Joanna Fountain (Lincoln University, New Zealand). |

 11:30 am to 12:30 pm OENOLOGY |

-Skin Fermented White Wine and Minimal Intervention Winemaking.
-Room STH204 (Research seminar) Session chair: Belinda Kemp, Cool Climate Oenology and Viticulture Institute (CCOVI), Brock University, Canada.
-Ulrich Fischer, Weincampus Neustadt, Germany and Lynette Hudson, Winemaker & Winemaking Consultant, New Zealand White wine grapes wines lack anthocyanins, the compounds that give red wines their color.
-During fermentation of white grapes in contact with their skins, throughout winemaking and aging, other reactions take place.
-This session will explain practical techniques used wineries for minimal intervention winemaking.
-These include minimizing favorable conditions for non-saccharomyces yeast, gases, the uses of variable lid fermenters and closed fermenters, plastic covers, and sulfur dioxide reduction methods.
-These will be discussed with reference to experiences of winemakers in New Zealand. |
+Skin Fermented White Wine.
+Room STH204 (Research seminar) Session Chair: Gavin Robertson, Niagara College, Ontario, Canada.
+Ulrich Fischer, Weincampus Neustadt, Germany White wine grapes wines lack anthocyanins, the compounds that give red wines their color.
+During fermentation of white grapes in contact with their skins, throughout winemaking and aging, many reactions take place.
+This session will explore the influence on wine composition from contact with white grape skins during fermentation. |

 11:30 am to 12:30 pm VITICULTURE |

 Precision Vineyard Management.
 Room STH2O3 (Research seminar) Precision management can improve the efficiency of vineyard management and the quality of fruit harvested from spatially variable vineyards.
 Speakers will describe new tools for mapping vineyard conditions and assessing crop variations to be addressed by precision management.
-Session chair: Maria-Paz Diago, Universidad de la Rioja, Spain.
+Session Chair: Maria-Paz Diago, Universidad de la Rioja, Spain.
 11:30 am – 12:00 pm: Assessing Vineyard Variability Using Grower Friendly Digital Tools Roberta De Bei, University of Adelaide, Glen Osmond, Australia 12:00 pm – 12:20 pm: Mapping the Complex Patterns of Pepper Flavour in Australian Shiraz Sheridan Barter, Australian Wine Research Institute, Glen Osmond, Australia 12:20 pm – 12:30 pm: Questions and discussion with all speakers |

 1:30 pm to 2:15 pm OENOLOGY |